The educational aim of the programme is to qualify students to a level of excellence in one of the 4 specialised fields

 All students will be welcomed in Lille and will participate in integration events, including compulsory workshops (including seminar by guest speakers).

-The goal of this first term is to provide a strong fundamental background in Solid Mechanics to strengthen students background to the level required and to enables them to reach a similar level of knowledge before tackling more specialized or applied topics at partner institutions.
+The goal of this first term is to provide a strong fundamental background in Solid Mechanics to strengthen students background to the level required and to enable them to reach a similar level of knowledge before tackling more specialized or applied topics at partner institutions.

 The second semester gives a first thematic orientation to the student path.

 - At WUST (Poland), the concepts and methods are taught at such a level of abstraction that the application spectrum is wide and can engage students interested in Mechanical engineering or in Civil engineering.